rstinejr/RepeatRand/README.md

 All threads completed.
 Ciao!
 ```

-# Why Does This Happen?
+# Why Are Values Repeated?

 The ```rand()``` method uses the value of the last pseudo random number to produce the next one.
-Perhaps this context is unique to each thread.
+Perhaps this context is unique to each thread, and each thread is starting
+with the same initial values.

 # What's Next?